Computational Geometry – GEI

-- Do not forget to also indicate which references you read.
+- Do not forget to also indicate which references you are based on.

-- When the script of your video will be ready, I recommend that you rehearse it at least once before producing the video.
+- When the script of your video is ready, I recommend that you rehearse it at least once before producing the video.
 Rehearsing should help you to evaluate at least:

 - Whether you will manage to make your video to accurately express what you want to say.

 - Whether your video fits in the time that you have been assigned (for this purpose, I recommend that you rehearse out loud in front of a chronometer).
 The time limit of the video is a hard constraint.
 Make sure that it does not go over time!

 In the link below you will find a lot of simple but valuable advice on how to give a good talk, with many things that also apply to your theory video:

 The slides of each topic end with references for that topic.
 However, in many cases the main bibliographic source is the following book, available online for the UPC community:

 De Berg, Mark; Cheong, Otfried; Van Kreveld, Marc; Overmars, Mark.
 Computational geometry: algorithms and applications, 3rd ed. revised, Springer, 2008.
 Access to online version (UPC only)